The Latest Guidelines on Exercise for Arthritis Management

 Needless to say, it’s crucial to always get approval from the senior’s doctor before beginning or altering any physical activity or exercise program.
 After that, a great place to start is with the Arthritis Foundation’s app, Walk With Ease, which offers goal-setting, progress-tracking, a guidebook and sample videos to view online that demonstrate each exercise.

-Hired Hands Homecare, top providers of elderly care in Napa, California and the surrounding area, can also help in a variety of ways.
+Hired Hands Homecare, top providers of senior care in Pleasanton and the surrounding area, can also help in a variety of ways.
 Our trained, experienced caregivers are always available to offer the support and encouragement needed and to make exercise fun, to provide transportation to exercise classes, the gym, or the pool, and to provide friendly companionship every step of the way.
 Contact us online or call us at (866) 940-4343 to request a free in-home consultation to discover more ways we can help a senior you love live life to the fullest, and to see if our services are available in your area.